How to Verify Checksum on Linux [2 Proven Methods]

 calculating checksum of the file

-1. Compare the calculated checksum with the original checksum.
+1. Compare the generated checksum with the original checksum.

 comparing checksum of the file